The Exit 8: Original version

 Conversely, Siliconeras Jenni Lada recounted how the game made her feel comfortable and that the hallway made them feel secure and immersed.
 Lada commented that because the game made her feel too comfortable it managed to catch her out and make mistakes, adding the game can help with replayability, stating she found the game "oddly relaxing to take a walk and pick out the 'mistakes'".
 Similarly, Hamish Hector found that whilst the game was short, he noted the game as being very replayable, recounting that every time he put the game down he was determined to play it again a few hours later.
 The banality and repetition in the game's presentation was comparable to commuter's instincts to notice changes in the environment during journeys on public transport according to Aftermaths Chris Person, with Person stating his playthrough reminded him of the video game LSD: Dream Emulator due to its similarities in noticing changes in everyday spaces and connecting them back to the player's actions.
 In his review, Rock Paper Shotguns Ed Thorn details how the game did an "excellent job" by imitating Japanese comedy and game show humour, adding that some anomalies leaned towards the more whacky and fantastical side.
 He reflected that the game "wouldn't be amiss in a Yakuza [game]".

 One drawback critics had with the game was its short length.
-In Lada's review, she mentioned that if you were good and lucky with the game, it would only take the player around "15–30 minutes" to complete, adding further that "once you’ve played it enough times, you’ll have done it all and have no reason to return".
-Ollie Reynolds didn't believe he would return to the game after the first playthrough and admitted that he didn't find the overall game scary, hypothesising that if the game was more similar to P.T. and leant more into the horror aspects, the game would be deemed "a modern classic".
+In Lada's review, she mentioned that if you were good and lucky with the game, it would only take the player around "15–30 minutes" to complete, adding further that "once you've played it enough times, you'll have done it all and have no reason to return".
+Ollie Reynolds did not believe he would return to the game after the first playthrough and admitted that he did not find the overall game scary, hypothesising that if the game was more similar to P.T. and leant more into the horror aspects, the game would be deemed "a modern classic".
 Additionally, Reynolds added that he thought that gyro aiming would have made playing the game more intuitive.
 Similarly, Jordan Helm hoped that Kotake Create would use the game as a foundation for a more ambitious and bolder project in the future.
 However, Helm added that Kotake created a "fifteen-minute experience with more warranted involvement and intriguing design" than other games with a longer play time.